-On the 10th, cold winds were felt from the snowtopped mountains to an uncomfortable degree.
-The passage through these mountains is in a valley, so gradual in the ascent and descent, that I should not have known that we were passing them, had it not been that as we advanced, the atmosphere gradually became cooler; and at length we found the perpetual snows upon our right and left elevated many thousand feet above us, in some places ten thousand.
-The highest part of these mountains is found by measurement to be eighteen thousand feet above the level of the sea.
-This valley was only discovered within the last few years.
-Mr Hunt and his party, more than twenty years ago, went near it, but did not find it, though in search of some favourable passage.
-It varies in width from five to twenty miles; and, following its course, the distance through the mountains is about eighty miles, or four days' journey.
+On the 10th, cold winds were felt from the snow-topped mountains to an uncomfortable degree.
+The passage through these mountains is in a valley, so gradual in the ascent and descent, that I should not have known that we were passing them, had it not been that as we advanced the atmosphere gradually became cooler, and at length we found the perpetual snows upon our right hand and upon our left, elevated many thousand feet above us-in some places ten thousand.
+The highest part of these mountains are found by measurement to be eighteen thousand feet above the level This valley was not discovered until some years since.
+Mr. Hunt and his party, more than twenty years ago, went near it but did not find it, though in search of some favorable passage.
+It varies in width from five to twenty miles; and following its course, the distance through the mountains is about eighty miles, or four days' journey.
 Though there are some elevations and depressions in this valley, yet, comparatively speaking, it is level.
-There would be no difficulty in the way of constructing a railroad from the Atlantic to the Pacific Ocean, and probably the time may not be very far distant when trips will be made across the continent, as they have been made to the Niagara Falls, to see nature's wonders.
-In passing the Black Hills and the Rocky Mountains, we heard none of those "successive reports, resembling the discharge of several pieces of artillery," mentioned by some authors as common "in the most calm and serene weather, at all times of the day or night;" nor did we witness "lightning and thunder pealing from clouds gathering round the summits of the hills" or mountains.
-"The thunder spirits who fabricate storms and tempests" appear to have ended their labours, and the Indian tribes no longer "hang offerings on the trees to propitiate the invisible lords of the mountains."
+There would be no difficulty in the way of constructing a rail road from the Atlantic to the Pacific ocean; and probably the time may not be very far distant, when trips will be made across the continent, as they have been made to the Niagara falls, to see nature's wonders.
+In passing the Black Hills and the Rocky Mountains we heard none of those "successive reports resembling the discharge of several pieces of artillery," mentioned by some authors as common "in the most calm and serene weather, at all times of the day or night:" nor did we witness "lightning and thunder, pealing from clouds gathering round the summits of the hills" or mountains.
+"The thunder spirits, who fabricate storms and tempests," appear to have closed their labors, and the Indian tribes no longer "hang offerings on the trees, to propitiate the invisible lords of the mountains."

-The geology presents some variety; for, while the main ridge of the mountains is gneiss granite, to-day parallel ridges of redwacke have abounded.
-These ridges appear to be volcanic, forced up in dykes at different distances from each other, running from east-north-east to west-south-west.
+The geology presents some variety; for while the main ridge of the mountains are gneiss granite, yet to-day parallel ridges of red wacke have abounded.
+These ridges appear to be volcanic, forced up in dykes, at different distances from each other, running from east north-east to west south-west.
 The strata are mostly vertical, but some are a little dipped to the south.

-We had an alarm while we were encamped at noon, and the men were called to arms.
+We had an alarm, while we were encamped for noon, and the men were called to arms.
 They all rushed forth full of courage, rather stimulated than appalled by danger.
-Only one Indian made his appearance upon the hill at the foot of which we were encamped.
+Only one Indian made his appearance upon the hill, at the foot of which we were encamped.
 This was taken as an indication that others were near, which was the fact; but he and they retreated.